Udemig/6-Cuma-Destiny/README.md

 # Landing Page

-Project that based on styling
+Project that based on styling.

 ## Used Technologies